top of page

 • Easy on the meat, because it's mostly a flavoring or accent.
 Fine with us!

-This fish section in Japan offered at least two dozen varieties.
+This fish section in Japan offers at least two dozen varieties.
+Fresh fish is found across Asia.

-WE VISITED villages on our bikes, celebrating the rich cultures known for their savvy use of seasonal farm-fresh offerings and nature's bountiful gifts from the sea.
+WE VISITED villages on our bikes crafting our Asian cuisine travel guide.
+Our goal -- to celebrate rich cultures known for their savvy use of seasonal farm-fresh offerings and nature's bountiful gifts from the sea.

 Each country has a little dumpling like treat.
 We tried the kiritanpo-nabe, a delicious hot pot and staple of the diet in several parts of Japan.
 Stars of the dish are those tasty rice dumplings, kneaded then toasted.